bundlerext/bundler_ext/README.md

 is an initial attempt to get the two approaches to no step on each other.

 Example usage:

   Aeolus::Ext::BundlerExt.system_require(File.expand_path('../../Gemfile.in', __FILE__),:default, Rails.env)

 You may also want to wrap your call in some kind of check, to allow non-platform users (ie, mac, or any developer not installing as a sysadmin) to still use bunlder if they want to.
-One example woudl be to set an env var, something like: export USE_BUNDLER=yes
+One example would be to set an env var, something like:

+  export USE_BUNDLER=yes

 Then, if that is not set, look for a Gemfile, otherwise, load deps via Gemfile.in.